 From the cycling cosmos overhead, to the ebb and flow of churning creeks, to sleeps, blinks, breaths, heartbeats, and fleeting thoughts, we exist amidst a vast range of timescales.
 We burn at a controlled 98 degrees Fahrenheit, an organized flow of energy, standing still in a moving stream.
 Here, we create time, with all its loops and twists, hurries and sighs, ploddings and alacrities, magic and misery.
-This lecture will wind a path through the realms of philosophy, modern physics, neurochemistry, and astrology, exploring what science can tell us about how time emerges through a consciousness in, and of, the cosmos. … More Free Live Stream: The Texture of Time: Fractal Time and Astrological Cycles, Nov 3.
+This lecture will wind a path through the realms of philosophy, modern physics, neurochemistry, and astrology, exploring what science can tell us about how time emerges through a consciousness in, and of, the cosmos.

 The direction of time is always in, in every direction.
-The past does not exist at some distant point on a timeline, it exists embedded inside each body. … More Deepening Time
+The past does not exist at some distant point on a timeline, it exists embedded inside each body.

-It’s not about “raising your frequency,” but rather about getting all your frequencies to communicate, by harmonizing.
-By breaking “noise” down into its component waves, we can see specific relationships between frequencies, illustrating which timescales get prioritized and how well they integrate with other timescales. … More Pink Noise Perfection and the Value of Slowness
+It's not about "raising your frequency," but rather about getting all your frequencies to communicate, by harmonizing.
+By breaking "noise" down into its component waves, we can see specific relationships between frequencies, illustrating which timescales get prioritized and how well they integrate with other timescales.

-As science reaches its limits, old ways of knowing bring wider realities back into the dialog. … More The Rise of Astrology: Pseudoscience, Millennial Narcissism, or Spiritual Revolution?
+As science reaches its limits, old ways of knowing bring wider realities back into the dialog.

 Ask your journal.